Stephan: Here is some excellent news about a trend that has received virtually no coverage except this report.

 This article was reported in partnership with the Investigative Fund at the Nation Institute.
 Additional research by Eli Clifton, Queen Arsem-O’Malley, Evan Malmgren, and Jake Bittle.

 Hartzler had just spent a good part of her summer pressing for a ban on transgender people in the military because she believes they constitute a “domestic threat.”
-She was one […]
+She was […]

 Stephan: Sexual dysfunction is one of the hallmarks of conservative religiosity.
 It is a very real and particularly toxic part of christofascism.
 Almost every day I see at least one story on this trend but, today I saw seven, all dealing with christofascists caught up in some kind of sexual dysfunction issue.
 I thought about doing the entire day's edition on this one subject but decided, when I saw some reports on good news trends, not to waste the issue on that topic, although I consider it to be an important trend.
 So I will just let this single report stand for the whole.
 You get the point.